kwonus/Quelle-Obsolete/Clarity-Syntax.md

 The example above also reveals how multiple search segments can be strung together to form a compound search: logically speaking, each segment is OR’ed together; this implies that any of the three matches is acceptable. using parenthetical terms produces more concise search statements.

 ### VII.
-Clarity SEARCH Definitions
+Quelle SEARCH Definitions

-While some of these concepts have already been introduced, the following section can be used as a glossary for the terminology used in the Clarity HMI specification.
+While some of these concepts have already been introduced, the following section can be used as a glossary for the terminology used in the Quelle HMI specification.

-**Directives** are composed by verbs and are used to construct statements for the Clarity Command Interpreter.
+**Directives** are composed by verbs and are used to construct statements for the Quelle Command Interpreter.
 Each directive has specialized syntax tailored to the imperative verb used in the statement.
 The directive limits the type of segments that may follow.
 Most directives permit only a single segment type.
 DISPLAY and SEARCH directives also allow SCOPE segments.

 **Segments:** the verb is followed by one or more segments.
 Each segment has a type, and the type of the segment must be compatible with the directive.
 As there are five types of directives, it not a coincidence that there are five types of segments.
 It is noteworthy that the syntax of a STATUS segment is identical to the syntax of a RESET segment, but we still consider the segment types to be distinct.